Can You Become A Screenwriter Without A Degree? Pros & Cons.

 That’s because they hire readers to provide detailed but brief write-ups about the scripts they read, called coverage.
 The goal?
 Decide whether the script is a Pass, Consider, or Must Read.

-Coverage helps upper management focus on scripts they are interested in and avoid scripts they aren’t interested in, whether based on substance, genre, tone, potential cast, or any other metric of measuring interest in a story.
+Coverage helps upper management focus on scripts they are interested in and avoid scripts they aren’t, whether based on substance, genre, tone, potential cast, or any other metric measuring interest in a story.

 What else do you need to be a screenwriter?